 If so then you will need to get one powerful enough to heat the whole bathroom as well as your towels.
 A rough guide to this is 100 watts per square meter.

 2. When is it going to be used?

 If you want to use to warm towels in the summer as well as in the winter then you will need an electric or dual fuel rail.

 Size is a very important factor if you are planning to heat the whole bathroom.
 You will also need to consider how much space is available and many towels you want to hang on it.

 4. Where is it going to be positioned?

 This is especially important if purchasing a plumbed in rail as you will need the pipes from the radiator circuit to be run to the right spot.

-There are 3 main styles of towel rail - Designer, Traditional and Ladder.
-Designer towel rails are the more contemporary modern designs which are better suited to people who want their towel rail to be a focal point of their bathroom and are going for a modern look.
+There are 3 main styles - Designer, Traditional and Ladder.
+Designer ones are the more contemporary modern designs which are better suited to people who want it to be a focal point of their bathroom and are going for a modern look.

-People who live in older style or period properties will probably want a traditional style heated towel rail as this will be in keeping with the general design of their home.
+People who live in older style or period properties will probably want a traditional style as this will be in keeping with the general design of their home.

-Ladder rails are most appealing to those on a tighter budget or that just want the best price and are not too bothered about the overall look as these are the most basic in design and the cheapest style of rail, the white ladder rails are cheapest of all.
+Ladder rails are most appealing to those on a tighter budget or that just want the best price and are not too bothered about the overall look as these are the most basic in design and the cheapest style.
+The white ladder ones are cheapest of all.